shivjain123/Oxford_Internship_Project_Weather-App/README.md

 Click on the one you want to and enter the required details in the page that opens up.
 Finally, press the Predict Button and the prediction will appear.

-The Libraries that I have used are:-
-1. Tkinter ("pip3 install tkinter" or "pip3 install tk")
-2. Requests (pip3 install requests)
-3. Time (not needed to install, already present)

 Regards,
 Shiv Jain
 A Student of Grade 9th from India